nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - Stonks XD expects the dates in `StonksXD_Entries.csv` to be in `DD/MM/YYYY` format i.e., `11/12/2021` when loading data.
 When opening `StonksXD_Entries.csv` in Excel, Excel might change the format of the dates.
 Do ensure Excel's date format is in `DD/MM/YYYY` when dealing with `StonksXD_Entries.csv`.
-Entries with a different date format will be considered corrupted and not be loaded into Stonks XD.
+Entries with a different date format will be considered corrupted and will not be loaded into Stonks XD.

 - Do not edit the amount of your entries **drastically** such that they exceed the max amount per entry or the